forkworld/3dMatrix/README.md

 //--------------------------------------------------------------

-3dMatrix is a light C++ template library for some type of matrix
+3dMatrix is a light C++ template library for some types of matrix
-calculation, especially, the field of mesh deformation, 3d transformation and so on.
+calculations, especially, the field of mesh deformation, 3d transformation and so on.

 //--------------------------------------------------------------